 To assign a Place Page to a Community:

-1. In your admin dashboard, navigate to Places > + Add Place or All
+1. In the Admin Dashboard, navigate to Classifications > Places > Add Place or select a Place from the list.

-2. When in the place create/edit form, you will see Org/Community listed under Settings at the bottom.
+2. When in the Place Page create/edit form, you will see Community listed under Settings.

 A: Each Localist license includes only one brand so community pages will be styled just like any other results page on the calendar.